-Learn how to cook low-cost, nutritious beans for dinner.
+Learn how to cook beans from scratch with these handy tips.

 PHOTO: J. WEILAND